yangshun/tech-interview-handbook/README.md

 ## Looking for System Design content?

 We're still working on System Design content.
-In the meanwhile, check out Design Gurus' [Grokking the System Design Interview course](https://designgurus.org/link/kJSIoU?url=https%3A%2F%2Fdesigngurus.org%2Fcourse%3Fcourseid%3Dgrokking-the-system-design-interview), which in our opinion is one of the most useful resources for getting started on system design interviews preparation.
+In the meanwhile, check out [ByteByteGo's System Design Interview course](https://bytebytego.com?fpr=techinterviewhandbook) or Design Gurus' [Grokking the System Design Interview course](https://designgurus.org/link/kJSIoU?url=https%3A%2F%2Fdesigngurus.org%2Fcourse%3Fcourseid%3Dgrokking-the-system-design-interview), which in our opinion are among the most useful resources for getting started on system design interviews preparation.

 ## Contents